Friday, April 29, 2022, at 2:00 p.m.

-Participating students MUST REPORT to Fackler Foyer West, located in the west wing of the Curtis M. Phillips, M.D.
-Center for the Performing Arts (CPA) no later than 9:30 a.m. on Aug.
-6. All personal items (including phone, purse, etc.) should be left with your guest(s) prior to reporting to Fackler Foyer West, or you will not be permitted to pick up your pin.
-Professional attire is required to participate in the pinning ceremony.
-You are permitted to wear your white coat, but the coat is not required.
-You will pick up your pin during the check-in process in Fackler Foyer West, prior to the Pinning Ceremony on Aug.
-6.
+Participating candidates MUST REPORT to Fackler Foyer West, located in the west wing of the Curtis M. Phillips, M.D.
+Center for the Performing Arts (CPA) no later than 1:30 p.m. on April 29.
+All personal items (including phone, purse, etc.) should be left with your guest(s) prior to reporting to Fackler Foyer West, or you will not be permitted to pick up your pin.
+You will pick up your pin during the check-in process in Fackler Foyer West, prior to the Pinning & Recognition Ceremony on April 29.

 Tickets are NOT needed for admission.
-Guests MUST be seated in the CPA Auditorium no later than 9:45 a.m.
+Guests MUST be seated in the CPA Auditorium no later than 1:45 p.m.
 At the conclusion of ceremony, grads will recess all of the way out of the building.
-Please arrange a “meeting spot” with grad/guests prior to the ceremony, as grads will not be permitted to carry a cell phone with them during the ceremony.
+Please arrange a “meeting spot” with graduate candidate/guests prior to the ceremony, as candidates will not be permitted to carry a cell phone with them during the ceremony.
 The venue is ADA accessible.
 At this time, we do NOT anticipate using tickets for admission.

-UPDATED INFORMATION – Participating graduates and their guests may park in the SURFACE LOT around the Phillips Center for the Performing Arts garage located off Hull Road (near intersection of SW 34th Street and Hull Road).
+UPDATED INFORMATION – Participating graduates and their guests may park in the SURFACE LOT & parking garage at the Phillips Center for the Performing Arts located off Hull Road (near the intersection of SW 34th Street and Hull Road).
 Decal restrictions are lifted on the day of the event.
 Gated, ADA spots or spots reserved for a specific individual tag are still enforced.
-The garage itself is no longer available for our event parking.

-Faculty are encouraged to attend to celebrate the pinning of our ABSN graduates.
-Please RSVP by July 27 with your plans to attend.
+Faculty are encouraged to attend to celebrate the pinning of our BSN soon-to-be-graduates.
+Please RSVP by April 8 with your plans to attend.